The only things you regret are the things you don’t do. – Michael Curtiz

 There was a story of a man who stayed in the cabin of his trip across the Atlantic Ocean.
 He had saved for many years with the dream of moving to America, the land of opportunity.
 It was in the early nineteenth century, so times were hard.
 But the time came when he finally saved enough money to afford passage on a large ocean liner.

 Because he had very little money, he stayed in his cabin most of the time, rationing food he had brought on board with him.
 On the last day of his journey, he decided to splurge on a meal.
 He showed up for the final banquet buffet and timidly asked the waiter how much a meal like this would cost.

 Don’t you think life is sometimes like that?
 Most people live their lives unaware of the incredible opportunities that exist all around them.
 Have you been seizing the opportunities available to you?
 How many times have you looked back and wished that you have done this or that?

-Next we must understand that every opportunity comes with risks.
-I believe risk is the reason why most of us do not pursue the opportunities that come before us.
-After all, pursuing an opportunity may take you to a road less travelled.
+I believe one of the main reason why we sometimes intentionally let opportunities passed by is because of risk.
+An opportunity may come with associated risks especially if it going to take you to a road less travelled.
 It may get rough and you may have work harder.
 You may fail or waste your effort and time working on that opportunity.